top of page

 São Paulo

-Solutions using recycled materials and industrial parts are present in the 156m² apartment of architect Lula Gouveia, partner at Superlimão, and photographer Maíra Acayaba in São Paulo.
-The property, from the 1960s, had its spaces integrated after some walls were demolished.
-The choice of more sober materials and colors was intentional to highlight paintings, photos and design objects.
+Solutions using reclaimed materials and industrial pieces are present in the 156m² apartment of architect Lula Gouveia, a partner at Superlimão, and photographer Maíra Acayaba in São Paulo.
+The 1960s-era property had its spaces integrated after the demolition of some walls.
+The choice of more sober materials and colors was intentional to highlight paintings, photos, and design objects.

-In the entrance hall, on the ceiling, there is the first prototype of the Biro-Biro lamp, made of steel shavings and designed by Superlimão.
-A panel with graphite that was rescued from a construction site in Santa Cecília was installed on the wall.
-The floor has an epoxy finish and the ceiling was lowered with an alveolar polycarbonate lining and LED lighting was installed to create an illuminated plane.
+In the entrance hall, on the ceiling, hangs the first prototype of the Biro-Biro lamp, made of steel shavings and designed by Superlimão.
+A graffiti panel salvaged from a construction site in Santa Cecília was installed on the wall.
+The floor has an epoxy finish, and the ceiling was lowered with a honeycomb polycarbonate lining and LED lighting to create a bright plane.

 The kitchen is open to the living room, creating a unique space.
-A tile mural by Lurca together with original cobogós from the building's façade, opened up during the renovation, are the only walls in the room.
+A tile mural by Lurca, along with original cobogós from the building's facade, opened during the renovation, are the only walls in the space.

-All the kitchen furniture is made up of modular pieces repurposed from offices, found in scrapyards.
-The exposed fixtures are made of stainless steel.
+All the kitchen furniture is composed of modular pieces repurposed from offices, scavenged from scrap yards.
+The exposed fixtures are stainless steel.

-The decor has a mix of classic and contemporary furniture designs.
+The decor features a mix of classic and contemporary furniture designs.

 Architecture: Superlimão